What’s that hanging from your neck, a dead stingray?

 I am all for the two-in-one (or the idea of a two-in-one, as in a twofer), but I don’t see the creativity in the Balenciaga twinning except the needless contrariness.
 Nobody needs an extra piece of clothing hanging in the front or at the back.
 But, I suppose one impotent and ordinary shirt hanging on a T-shirt is less offensive than any of those downright rude messages slapped on tees that people now wear with such head-up pride.

-Balenciaga T-Shirt Shirt is available to order at their website.
+Balenciaga T-Shirt Shirt, SGD1,800 is available at Balenciaga, Paragon.
 Photo: Balenciaga/Instagram